 Lenders typically require that self-employed applicants provide federal tax returns for a minimum of two years to qualify for the best loan terms including the lowest mortgage rate and fees.
 A job history of between one and two years may be permitted if you were previously employed in a similar line of work and earn a similar or greater income as evidenced by your tax returns.
 Additionally, in certain cases for borrowers with stronger credit profiles, some lenders may only require a tax return for the most recent year.
 Also, some lenders may only require a tax return for one year, but may charge a higher rate and lender costs, so there are multiple options to consider.
 Depending on your circumstances, lenders usually require the following documentation for self-employed mortgage applicants:

-Two years of personal tax returns (including Schedule C filings for self-employed sole proprietors)
+Two years of personal tax returns (including Schedule C filings for self-employed sole proprietors and 1099 contractors)

 Many self-employed applicants that own a business utilize a S Corporation tax structure whereby the corporation is not required to pay taxes and all profits and losses are passed through to the shareholders.
 In this case, the lender reviews your income as reported on your 1040 as well as your Schedule K-1 for the business